Kaufbeuren: Kaufbeuren Air Base

 The Kaufbeuren Air Base was established as a Luftwaffe station in 1935.
 When seized by the United States Army in May 1945 at the end of World War II it was discovered to be the final location of Nazi Party's top secret FA signals intelligence and cryptanalytic agency.
-After serving as a U.S. airbase during the post-war period, the field was ultimately returned to the town on 16th December 1957, and today serves as a German Air Force training field.
+After serving as a U.S. airbase during the post-war period, the field was ultimately returned to the town on 16 December 1957, and today serves as a German Air Force training field.

 Culture

 The Tänzelfest is a festival, which takes place usually at the end of June.
 Children reenact the history of the town in traditional costume.
-There are a lot of events at this time.

 Sports

 The town is known for their ice hockey team ESV Kaufbeuren.
 They currently play in DEL2, the second level of ice hockey in Germany.
+Kaufbeuren is also known for its soccer team which plays in the Bezirksliga South.